MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/context-menu.md

 ms.service: powerbi
 ms.subservice: powerbi-custom-visuals
 ms.topic: how-to
-ms.date: 05/23/2022
+ms.date: 01/06/2023
 ---

 # Add a context menu to your Power BI Visual

 Every Power BI visual can display a context menu.
 The context menu allows you to perform various operations on the visual, such as analyzing, summarizing, or copying it.
-When you right-click anywhere inside a visual's viewport (or long-press for touch devices) the context menu displays.
+When you right-click anywhere inside a visual's viewport (or long-press for touch devices), the context menu displays.
 There are two modes of context menus for each visual.
 The mode that displays depends on where you click inside the visual:

 * Calling the context menu on **empty space** gives you the basic context menu for the visual.
 * Calling the context menu on a specific **data point** gives you added options that can be applied to that data point.
-In this case, the context menu also contains the options *Show data point as a table*, *Include*, and *Exclude* which will apply the corresponding filter to that data point.
+In this case, the context menu also contains the options *Show data point as a table*, *Include*, and *Exclude*, which will apply the corresponding filter to that data point.

 ## [Context menu on empty space](#tab/EmptySpace)